Alanchik/aslan-news/README.md

 ## Description

-This project represents simple web application - news portal, where users can read and interact with articles.
+This project represents a simple web application - news portal, where users can read and interact with articles.
 Consumer can write his own articles, and do some acts with them (delete or update).

 ---